rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-spring-amqp.md

 }
 </pre>

-Note that we've defined the 1st tutorial profile as either tut1 or hello-world.
+Note that we've defined the 1st tutorial profile as either tut1, the package name, or hello-world.
 We use the @Configuration to let Spring know that this is a Java Configuration and in it we create the definition for our Queue ("hello") and define our Sender and Receiver beans.

-We will run all of our tutorials through the Boot Application now by simply passing in which profile we are using.
+We will run all of our tutorials through the Boot Application now by simply passing in which profiles we are using.
 To enable this we will modify the generated  RabbitAmqpTutorialsApplication.java with the following: